brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 This is where the softmax function comes in; for every row of scores $s_i = (s_{i1}, s_{i2}, \cdots, s_{iN})$, it computes:

+$$\textbf{softmax}(s_i)_j = \frac{e^{s_{ij}}}{\sum_{k=1}^N e^{s_{ik}}}$$

+where each score is exponentiated, and then normalized by the sum across all keys.
+This accomplishes two crucial goals:

+1. _Exponentiation_ amplifies differences between scores, so slightly higher similarities become disproportionately more important, helping the model focus.
+2. _Normalization_ ensures that all resulting weights are positive and sum to 1, turning the vector into a valid probability distribution over which tokens the query attends to.

+Hence, the softmax transforms a raw, unbounded vector of similarity scores into a set of interpretable attention weights, where larger values mean "listen more closely" and smaller values mean "pay less attention."

+> We can think of the softmax as a spotlight that distributes a fixed amount of "attention energy" across all tokens, tokens whose keys are strongly aligned with the query (large dot product) receive a larger share of light, whereas tokens that are unrelated get very little.
+The total light intensity is always 1, ensuring stable scaling across all layers.
+Hence there is a competitive mehcanism across tokens, where they all "bid" for the query's attention.

 ## Expanding and Contracting in FFNs